The Salad Experiments: Finding Ostomy-Friendly Recipes

 Sooooooo,

 I just got my ileostomy in February and was given a booklet which contained lots of information about what you could not eat/should avoid with an ostomy.
-I was concerned about what to attempt but have found, as I have noted others have advised, that it's about trialling what your stoma can tolerate.
+I was concerned about what to attempt but have found, as I have noted others have advised, that it's about trialing what your stoma can tolerate.
 Anyway, I decided that a blog would better capture what I found to be interesting to eat.
 There are no quantities listed here as I'm sure you can please yourself regarding your own appetite.

-Mozerella & Giant Couscous salad.
+Mozzarella & Giant Couscous Salad.

 Giant Couscous (100g)